spencerjpotts/Ark-FisherMan/README.md

 # Support

 # Help
-If you want Other Resolutions PLEASE Message Me With All 9 Character Screen Shots, Please Don't Send Me dual Monitor Screen Shots (Only Ark) :)
+If you want Other Resolutions PLEASE Message Me With All 9 Character Screen Shots, "Please Don't Send Me dual Monitor Screen Shots" (Only Ark) :)

 # Bugs
-More People That Test It More Bugs Can be Found And Finxed.
+More People That Test It More Bugs Can be Found And Fixed.

 # Credits